Ghaznavid conquest of Khwarazm: Conflict with Ma'mun II

 After spies reported the attempt of secret alliance with Kara-Khanid Khanate, Mahmud marched to Balkh with a large army of 100,000 cavalry and 500 elephants.
 The Khans of Kara-Khanid Khanate intervened, persuaded Mahmud to return on the condition of Ma'mun acknowledging him as his suzerain.
 Ma'mun left with no choice decided to read Khutba in his name in the districts of Nasa and Farawah.
 The submission led outrage among the Khwarazmian army.
 The garrison under the command of Alptigin of Bukhara viewing Ma'mun’s acquiescence as a betrayal of national honor, they marched on the capital of Urganj.
 Their discontent escalated into a wave of violence, culminating in the assassination of Ma'mun on 17 March 1017 AD.
 Following his death, the rebels raised his son Abu'l-Harith Muhammad to the throne.
 Alptigin terrorised the region of Khwarazm for four months.
 Upon learning of his brother-in-law and vassal’s murder, Sultan Mahmud resolved to invade Khwarazm to punish the perpetrators.
 Prior to announcing his intentions, he secured the safe return of his sister, and skillfully negotiated the neutrality of the Khans of Turkistan (Kara-Khanid Khanate) through diplomatic means.
 With these arrangements in place, he again marched toward Balkh at the head of his forces.
+The defenders arranged 50,000 troops for defence.